NerdHerdNetwork/NerdHerdNetwork.github.io/castle wars.markdown

   nav: "castle-wars-nav"
 ---

 Castle Wars is a prototype game currently in development.
-It is loosely based on the Halo: Reach gamemode of the same name.
+It is loosely based on the Halo: Reach game of the same name.

 [**Join the Mailing List for Updates!**](/castle-wars/mail/){:target="_blank" .btn .btn--info .align-center}